 1. Environmental Allergies

 A sudden onset of itching – particularly to the face, feet, chest and stomach – can indicate an environmental allergy, triggered when your dog is in contact with the cause of irritation.

 This particular type of allergy in dogs is called ‘atopy’ and is similar to how people have hay fever – except that dogs show it by having irritated, itchy skin rather than watery eyes and sneezing.

-Some of the most common allergens for dogs are grass, dust mites and pollen.
+Some of the most common allergens for dogs that cause skin allergies are grass, dust mites and pollen.
 We’ll perform a blood test to help diagnose whether your pet has a reaction.
 Treating environmental allergies can sometimes be difficult and in the most severe cases require shampoos, tablets and injections.
 Over recent years, there have been some new drugs developed that have revolutionised allergen care, and at Animal Trust we can offer a combination of treatments to help ease your pet’s symptoms effectively.

 2. Food Allergies

-Increased itching often involving the face, feet, ears and anus are signs of a potential dog food allergy.
+Increased itching often involving the face, feet, ears and anus are signs of a potential dog food allergy, and are one of the most common skin conditions in dogs.
 Dogs can develop food allergies from the type of protein consumed as part of their diet – for example, beef, eggs, chicken and dairy – although some dogs also suffer from allergies to wheat or even vegetables.

 Like humans who experience food intolerances, pets must go through an elimination diet process for 8-12 weeks to rule out different causes of the allergies.
 Your vet will advise you step by step on this type of treatment and how best to carry it out.
 It is vital that you don’t feed your dog any of the suspected allergens during the elimination process, in order to get a clear result and ensure your vet can prescribe an effective treatment process.